What is phenylalanine?

 L-phenylalanine is an essential amino acid.
-It cannot be synthesised by humans and is instead sourced from diet.
-It is a neutral, non-polar amino acid and a precursor for tyrosine.
+This means our bodies cannot produce it, so we need to include it in our diet.
+It is a neutral, non-polar amino acid and it is particularly important because it is a precursor for tyrosine.

-The amino acid tyrosine is classified as non-essential amino acid and is involved in the production of the neurotransmitters norepinephrine (noradrenaline), dopamine, and epinephrine (andrenalin).
-Tyrosine is also needed to produce the skin pigment melanin.
+The amino acid tyrosine is classified as non-essential amino acid.
+Tyrosine has a number of uses in the body.
+It has a key role in producing the neurotransmitters dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline).
+Tyrosine is also crucial in producing the skin pigment called melanin.

-Like any nutrient, deficiencies or excessive amounts of phenylalanine will affect the body.
+Like any nutrient, too much or too little phenylalanine will affect the body.
 People deficient in phenylalanine may experience symptoms such as lethargy, confusion, cognitive impairment, poor appetite, and depression.
-These responses occur due to decreased levels of tyrosine that is needed to produce key proteins and brain chemicals.
+These symptoms arise because of the reduction in tyrosine in the body, as tyrosine has a key role in producing proteins and brain chemicals.

-White patches that develop on the skin can be a sign of the condition vitiligo.
+Vitiligo is a skin condition characterised by the development of white patches.
 This is the result of a lack of pigmentation in the skin.
 When the cells that help form skin pigments (melanocytes) are destroyed these white patches develop.

 The exact cause of this condition is unknown.
 However, studies show that oral and topical administration of phenylalanine together with UVA exposure can help to treat vitiligo.

-Due to the relationship between phenylalanine and tyrosine, scientists have been interested to see if phenylalanine can help treat depression.
+Due to the relationship between phenylalanine and tyrosine, it is no surprise that scientists are exploring whether phenylalanine can help treat depression.
 Problems which disrupt normal neurotransmitter signalling are thought to lead to depression.